totalopenstation/totalopenstation/README.txt

  Total Open Station
 ====================

-A generic Python interface for downloading data from total station devices.
+A program for downloading data from total station devices.

 Introduction
 ============